vdarkobar/NextCloud/README.md

 ```
 ### Middlewares *(Traefik VM)*
-Add to: middlewares.yml in Traefik: /data/configurations/ for non-www to www redirect (if domain name is used instead subdomain).
+Add to: middlewares.yml in Traefik: /data/configurations/ for non-www to www redirect (if domain name is used instead of subdomain).
 ```
 http: